Ergonomics Risk Assessments

-Expert ergonomic assessments identify risks in your workplace environment.
-Depending on your business needs, we comprehensively review workstations, equipment, tools, work tasks and the working environment.
-We provide detailed reports with prioritised recommendations tailored to your specific needs and budget.
+Specialist Ergonomics assessments identify risks in your workplace environment.
+Depending on your business needs, I comprehensively review workstations, equipment, tools, work tasks and the working environment, providing detailed reports with prioritised recommendations tailored to your specific needs and budget.

 • Manufacturing, industrial facilities and production lines